Green Business Certification: In sync with company philosophies

-For both, doing the right thing for the environment goes beyond efforts to become more responsible corporate citizens; it’s part of each company’s philosophy.
+Doing the right thing for the environment goes beyond efforts to become more responsible corporate citizens; it’s part of Canon and Raffa’s company philosophies.

 “For Canon, establishing good relationships with customers, communities, governments, and the environment is a core principle that flows from our corporate philosophy, Kyosei”, says Deb Teems, Manager of General Affairs for Canon U.S. Life Sciences.
 Translated, Kyosei means “all people, regardless of race, religion or culture, harmoniously living and working together into the future,” which fosters the company goal of contributing to global prosperity and protecting our world.
 Learn more about Canon’s Environmental Charter here.